franssoares/cd-labs/lab1/q1/README.md

 # Questão 1 - Porta OR
 ----

-Desenvolver a porta `AND` utilizando VHDL e simular atraves do software Quartus, da Intel.
+Desenvolver a porta `OR` utilizando VHDL e simular atraves do software Quartus, da Intel.

 ### Especificação: Porta OR